jbrumf/tinyqsim/doc/TinyQsim_design_notes.md

 ### Qubit Permutation

-In practice, the gate may be applied to non-consecutive qubits which may not even be in the same order.
-TinyQsim simply expands the matrix, as described above and performs a quantum permutation on the gate qubits.
+In practice, a gate may be applied to non-consecutive qubits which may not even be in the same order.
+TinyQsim simply expands the matrix, as described above and performs a quantum permutation on the gate qubits to map the gate onto the relevant qubits.

 These approaches to applying a gate's unitary matrix to a quantum state are very-non-optimal, but easy to implement, following the 'keep it simple' approach.
 In fact, it works surprisingly well, allowing circuits of up to about 12 qubits.